Terms of business for e-sig

 1.1.
 In these Terms the following definitions apply:

-Actual Rate of Pay” means, unless and until the Agency Worker has completed the Qualifying Period, the rate of pay which will be paid for each hour worked during an Assignment in arrears, subject to Deductions and any Agreed Deductions, as set out in the relevant Assignment Details Form and assuming a typical working day of 6 hours per day and which shall not be less than the statutory National Living Wage (or National Minimum Wage) subject to Deductions and Agreed Deductions.
-Agency Workers are paid on a weekly basis on Friday;
+Actual Rate of Pay” means, unless and until the Temporary Worker has completed the Qualifying Period, the rate of pay which will be paid for each hour worked during an Assignment in arrears, subject to Deductions and any Agreed Deductions, as set out in the relevant Assignment Confirmation Form and assuming a typical working day of 6 hours per day and which shall not be less than the statutory National Living Wage (or National Minimum Wage) subject to Deductions and Agreed Deductions.
+Temporary Workers are paid on a weekly basis on Friday;

-Actual QP Rate of Pay” means the rate of pay which will be paid to the Agency Worker if and when s/he completes the Qualifying Period.
-Such rate will be paid for each hour worked during an Assignment in arrears, subject to Deductions and any Agreed Deductions, as set out in any variation to the relevant Assignment Details Form and assuming a typical working day of 6 hours per day and which shall not be less than the statutory National Living Wage (or National Minimum Wage) subject to Deductions and Agreed Deductions;
+Actual Qualifying Period Rate of Pay” means the rate of pay which will be paid to the Temporary Worker if and when the Temporary Worker completes the Qualifying Period.
+Such rate will be paid for each hour worked during an Assignment in arrears, subject to Deductions and any Agreed Deductions, as set out in any variation to the relevant Assignment Confirmation Form and assuming a typical working day of 6 hours per day and which shall not be less than the statutory National Living Wage (or National Minimum Wage) subject to Deductions and Agreed Deductions;

-Assignment” means assignment services to be performed by the Agency Worker for the Hirer for a period of time during which the Agency Worker is supplied by the Employment Business to work temporarily for and under the supervision and direction of the Hirer;
+Assignment” means assignment services to be performed by the Temporary Worker for their Hirer for a period of time during which the Temporary Worker is supplied by the Employment Business to work temporarily for and under the supervision and direction of the Hirer;

-Assignment Details Form” means written confirmation of the assignment details to be given to the Agency Worker following acceptance of the Assignment;
+Assignment Confirmation Form” means written confirmation of the assignment details to be given to the Temporary Worker following acceptance of the Assignment;

 Calendar Week” means any period of 7 days starting with the same day as the first day of the First Assignment;